 Visitors will learn that Waterford uses two types of cutting methods, Wedge Cutting and Flat Cutting.
 Even with technological advances such as the industrial diamond tipped wheels used to cut crystal, the Master Cutter still has to rely on his skills to judge the amount of pressure required to hold the crystal to the wheel; too much pressure results in a cut through to the other side.

 A visit to the sculpting department will show the expertise of the craftsmen that work here that start off with a solid block of crystal and slowly carve it into an object of great beauty.
 Sculpted pieces take months to create with the Master Sculptors working with wheels rather than mallets and chisels.

 The final room on the tour is the engraving department.
 Here a copper wheel engraves the crystal using the intaglio method making the object appear more prominent.

 On September 7-16, Tours of Distinction is offering a small group of no more than 24 people to take a trip to Ireland that departs from Bradley International Airport.
-This ten-day trip includes 14 meals, roundtrip air, transfers and eight nights in four-star hotels plus eight full Irish breakfasts and six dinners.
+This ten-day trip includes 14 meals, roundtrip air, transfers and eight nights in 4-star hotels plus eight full Irish breakfasts and six dinners.
 Highlights of this trip will include a tour of Dublin City with the Guinness Brewery, an excursion to Achill Island, a tour of Powerscourt House and Gardens, Avoca Hand Weavers, and a blowing and glass cutting demonstration at the Waterford Crystal Company.
 A professional tour director will accompany the group and all gratuities are included.
 Book this trip by November 30, 2018, and save $100 per person.
 For details click here.